kahlertfr/depth-aware-motion-deblurring/docs/study-thesis.rst

 :Abstract:
   This study thesis provides a reference implementation of the depth-aware motion deblurring algorithm from Xu and Jia.
-The proposed algorithm deblurs scenes with depth variations.
-For solving this task a spatially-varying blur kernel is needed
-  - one blur kernel for each depth layer.
+The proposed algorithm deblurs scenes with depth variations using stereo images as input.
+For solving this task a spatially-varying blur kernel is needed - one blur kernel for each depth layer.
   These kernels can be obtained with depth information from a blurred stereo image pair.
   But small-size regions lack necessary information for the kernel estimation.
 So a hierarchically approach named region tree is used to overcome this problem.